The Golden Goblet: Plot summary

-Ranofer breaks into Gebu's room and discovers a golden goblet which could not come from the area.
+Ranofer breaks into Gebu's room and discovers a golden goblet which could not have come from the area.
 Ranofer realizes that Gebu has been tomb robbing by the markings at the bottom which say the name of a pharaoh, Thutmose the Conqueror.
 Also with that evidence he realizes that no one can get as rich as Gebu was getting in one day which supports his theory.
 He asks the Ancient how tomb robbers are caught, and the Ancient replies, "They must be followed".
 Ranofer knows from Heqet's eavesdropping that Gebu will be going on another tomb robbing session during the upcoming feast, but keeps his findings to himself.
 Ranofer follows Gebu to the burial chamber.
 Meanwhile, Heqet and the Ancient have also gone to the Valley of the Kings looking for Ranofer, putting puzzle pieces together where he has gone and why.
 Ranofer runs out of the tomb after extinguishing the robbers' torch and one of the giant steps crumbles, trapping Gebu and his companion Wenamon.
 Ranofer put a boulder on top of the entrance, and then finds Heqet and the Ancient, who sit on the boulder while Ranofer returns to town.
 He manages to get into the palace, and tries to get an audience with the queen but is stopped by the palace guards.
 Qa-nefer, the queen's dwarf &"pet", believes his story although he finds Ranofer a little crazy.
 Ranofer finally gets an audience with the queen, and after telling her about the golden goblet with Thutmose's name on it, she decides to test his truthfulness about the tomb robbery by asking him, "What was the object leaning against the north wall of my parents' burial chamber?"
 Ranofer answers, "Majesty, it was your father's oaken staff," and the queen immediately sends out soldiers, who catch Gebu & Wenamon.
 Finally, the queen asks what Ranofer wants most in the world.
 "A donkey," Ranofer said, "so that I may earn a living for myself like the Ancient, be a student of Zau the Gold Master & make fine jewellery for Your Sublime Majesty."
 He then trots off on his magnificent new donkey and the book ends with him meeting with the Ancient and Heqet, having changed around his life circumstances.